 When it comes to natural disasters, Haiti is the fifth most vulnerable country in the world — and third least able to cope.
-Yet since the earthquake of 2010, Haitians have been repeatedly tested, most recently by October’s 5.8 earthquake.
+Yet, since 2010, Haitians have been sorely tested.

 - UNICEF child protection teams in the Dominican Republic and Haiti work to protect Haitian children who cross the border with a parent or alone, seeking a better life